robbschiller/ltl/README.md

 1. Navigate to the dashboard
 2. The app will automatically fetch tonight's Red Wings game from the NHL API
-3. The current roster will be loaded automatically
+3. The current roster with real season stats will be loaded automatically
-4. Start making picks and simulating games!
+4. Make picks in order (users take turns selecting players or "The Team")
+5. Simulate the game (or use real results if the game is completed)
+6. View results and cumulative scores
+7. Move to the next game when ready

 ## Learn More